-Page A Day Math is an incremental math book program for children between 3-9 years old that is both incremental and cumulative: this program introduces new topics while continually building and improving on existing math facts knowledge to improve fluency and to build a strong academic foundation for lifelong learning.
+Page A Day Math is an incremental math book program for children between 3-9 years old that is both incremental and cumulative: this program introduces new topics while continually building and improving on existing math knowledge to improve fluency and to build a strong academic foundation for lifelong learning.

 Each series focuses on a specific math operation and includes 10-13 books.
-Each book contains 14 days of practice so that your child is consistently finishing books and rewarded with a sense of achievement.
+Each book contains 14 days of practice so that your child is consistently finishing books and being rewarded with a sense of achievement.
 The encouraging Page A Day Math Squad are present on every page, sharing jokes and cheering your child every step of the way!

 Start with “Book 1” in each series, and have your child complete the front and back of each page.
 Correct their work when they finish, and then have your child fix their mistakes to cement accurate practice and consistent study habits.

 Daily learning involves one page a day providing the perfect balance of incremental and cumulative practice.
 At the end of each page, there are completion stars for your child to color as the energetic Dog Math Squad, “Mo, Jo, Flo, Bo and Zo” cheer them on.
 The Dog Math Squad demonstrates the relevance of math in everyday life, which makes learning more effective and fun.

 Parents can easily introduce the joy of math with books that are manageable, schedule-friendly, and promote independent learning and confidence.
 Children remain engaged and excited for what is to come as they turn the pages and discover an interesting dog fact or silly dog joke and a new certificate that awaits them at the end of each book.